Substra/substrafl/README.md

 ## Building the documentation

-The API documentation is generated from the substrafl repository thanks to the auto doc module.
+The API documentation is generated from the SubstraFL repository thanks to the auto doc module.
 It is automatically built by <https://github.com/Substra/substra-documentation> and integrated into the general documentation [here](https://docs.substra.org/).

 You can build the API documentation locally to see the changes made by your PR.

 ### Requirements

 You need to have substrafl.dev installed on your machine and some extra requirements.
-From the substrafl repo:
+From the SubstraFL repo:

 ```sh
 pip install -e '.[dev]'